Although some security expenses are fixed, daily spending can still be managed with a couple clever approaches.

 Always carry multiple copies a copy of your passport and entry permit, keeping them separate from the originals.
 This protects you in circumstances of loss or theft.

-A selection of digital and print resources can add to your Baghdad experience and back your safety.
+A selection of resources in digital and print form can add to your Baghdad experience and support your safety.

 Modern applications offer immediate information and support for navigation and communication.